 - Data is used to identify gaps in care and service delivery. - Evaluation of CQI projects is ongoing.
 The Work Plan is updated at least quarterly. - The Part B CAREWare database is utilized whenever possible to collect data for statewide performance measures. - RW Part B Program subrecipients monitor selected performance measures and report to the Program.
-The Core Team reviews these measures and compiles reports. - RW Part B Program subrecipients and general RW Program performance measures are monitored by the District Liaisons for compliance with the Annex-GIA and/or contract award deliverables.
-(See Appendix E Monitoring Table) - HIV Nurse Consultants, Case Management Team and the Medical Advisor review RW Part B subrecipient clinical and case management charts for performance measures (See Appendices D and E).
-Findings are summarized and reported back to each site with a request for improvement plan based on findings. - The Case Management Team monitors Ryan White Part B subrecipients for compliance with case management SOPs and performance measures. - The CQM Core Team assesses the CQM Program for effectiveness, at least annually.
+The Core Team reviews these measures and compiles reports. - RW Part B Program subrecipients and general RW Program performance measures are monitored by the District Liaisons for compliance with the Annex-GIA and/or contract award deliverables. (see Appendix E Monitoring Table) - HIV QM Nurse Consultants, RW Part B Clinical Quality Case Managers, and the Medical Advisor review RW Part B subrecipient clinical and case management charts for performance measures (see Appendices D and E).
+Findings are summarized and reported back to each site with a request for improvement plan based on findings. - RW Part B Quality Clinical Case Managers monitor Ryan White Part B subrecipients for compliance with case management SOPs and performance measures. - The CQM Core Team assesses the CQM Program for effectiveness, at least annually.